TaxTips.ca does

 foreign currency cash balances in RRSPs.

-investments, brokerages are not rushing to provide the
+brokerages now provide the

 option of holding foreign currencies in registered accounts.

-used.
-However, the brokerages make money every time foreign
+Brokerages make money every time foreign

 attractive to RRSP holders.
 To reduce the cost of foreign